TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 After talking with the carpenters and blacksmiths, Josee had another headache.

-'...
+'_...
 They're using hand measurements.
-Oh my god,' she sat at her office table, pinching her glabella.
+Oh my god_' she sat at her office table, pinching her glabella.

-'...
+'_...
 The length of a hand, a foot, or fingers.
 This simply will not do.
-For my future projects, I cannot allow that to happen.,' Josee stood up from her table with a deep frown on her face.
+For my future projects, I cannot allow that to happen._' Josee stood up from her table with a deep frown on her face.

-'...
+'_...
 If I don't fix this now, it'll be a fucking mess later.
 But I can't recreate the metric system.
 Not with my clunky memory.
-I will need a potion.'
+I will need a potion._'

 She looked at the room where only Schulga was left behind.

-'...
-First, I will have to directly inspect the territory.'
+'_...
+First, I will have to directly inspect the territory._'

 "...
 Prepare the carriage," Josee commanded.

-"Yes!"
-Schulga replied, "Where might we be heading, milady?"
+"Yes" Schulga replied, "Where might we be heading, milady?"

 "...
 Village."